-Ipsos MORI’s latest version of the Perils of Perception survey highlights how wrong the public across 33 countries are about some key issues and features of the population in their country.
+Ipsos’s latest version of the Perils of Perception survey highlights how wrong the public across 33 countries are about some key issues and features of the population in their country.

 In Great Britain we get a lot of things very wrong …

 - The wealth that the top 1% own: we massively overestimate the proportion of wealth that the wealthiest 1% own.
 The average guess is 59% when the actual figure is 23%.
 In fact, Britain is the most wrong on this out of any of the 33 countries included in the study.
 And when asked what % they think the wealthiest 1% SHOULD own, the public say on average 20%, only slightly below the actual figure.